bryan-hoang/resume/modules_en/work.typ

-    [Implemented E2E browser tests for the SPA dashboard, preventing regressions], [Improved the integration of the dashboard SPA with a OAuth 2.0 Ruby on Rails server], [Improved the build times for multiple web apps to be 100%-200% faster by switching to better tools (e.g., Vite)], [Fixed issues with GitLab CI pipelines, preventing days of developer time from being wasted by flaky pipelines], [Created custom Docker images used in GitLab CI pipelines to speed them up, improving the team's velocity], ),
+    [Implemented E2E browser tests for the SPA dashboard, preventing regressions], [Improved the integration of the dashboard SPA with a OAuth 2.0 Ruby on Rails server], [Improved the build times for multiple web apps to be 100%-200% faster by switching to better tools (e.g., Vite)], [Fixed issues with GitLab CI/CD pipelines, preventing days of developer time from being wasted by flaky pipelines], [Created custom Docker images used in GitLab CI/CD pipelines to speed them up, improving the team's velocity], ),
 )